GreenBeret9/windowsAutoCloser/README.md

 3. open cmd and run "pip install pytesseract"

 # run the project
-1. cmd then go to your script folder with "cd path/to/the/script/folder"
+1. open cmd then go to your script folder with "cd path/to/the/script/folder"

 2. set up your virtual environement:

 python -m venv venv

-3. activate it:
+3. activate it :

-For Windows run ".\venv\Scripts\activate" run "source venv/bin/activate" (not for windows)
+for Windows run ".\venv\Scripts\activate" run "source venv/bin/activate" (not for windows)